*Formerly Civic Precinct Master Plan – name of the area and project has been revised based on public feedback.

 The Civic Common, formerly referred to as the Civic Precinct, is a four-square-block section that includes land occupied by City Hall south to the Civic Ice Centre as well as the Civic Field, the Yates Theatre, the LSCO complex and the Old Courthouse.

-Civic facilities such as the Civic Ice Centre are aging, and a comprehensive long-term plan is needed to guide future decisions on fulfilling the community's vision for future public amenities in this area.
+Civic facilities such as the Civic Ice Centre are aging, and a comprehensive long-term plan was needed to guide future decisions on fulfilling the community's vision for future public amenities in this area.

 Municipal Development Plan